EQAR/deqar-docs/docs/data_submission.md

     * Data required for **programmes with degree outcome "no"** (= not leading to a full degree):
         - [Workload expressed in ECTS](report_data.md#programme-details)
         - Whether programme includes [assessment or certification](report_data.md#programme-details)
-    * Constraints for **reports not covering any higher education institution from the EHEA**, e.g. report on a non-European higher education institution or on an alternative provider:
+    * Constraints for **reports not covering any higher education institution from the EHEA**, e.g. report on a non-European higher education institution or other provider:
         - [Status](report_data.md##report-details) must be "voluntary"
-    * Constraints for **reports on only alternative providers**, i.e. when none of the organisations identified is a higher education institution:
+    * Constraints for **reports on only other providers**, i.e. when none of the organisations identified is a higher education institution:
         - [Degree outcome](report_data.md#programme-qualification-level) must be "no" (= not leading to a full recognised degree)

 4. Submitted data must be of the **correct type, form and value range/options** as described above.